Skip to main content

 2. You’ll gain real-world experience.

-With the right bachelor’s program, you can gain professional work experience through hands-on learning opportunities such as co-ops and project-based work.
 Co-op, also known as cooperative education, gives you the best of both worlds.
 You get to further your education while gaining professional work experience in the job you want.
 There are thousands of leading companies worldwide that are ready to employ students eager to prove their worth.
 Some of these companies include:

 • Apple